 Working with Hiring Managers

 We have a centralised recruitment budget and generally, our Hiring Managers are unaware of the cost per hire.
-Naturally, this means we need to be authoritative and evidence-based when we explain the market to HMs throughout all stages of the recruitment process, from job spec – marketing strategy – onboarding.
+Naturally, this means we need to be evidence-based and data driven when we explain the market to Hiring Managers throughout all stages of the recruitment process, from job spec – marketing strategy – onboarding.

-Horsefly has given our team credibility allowing us to become strategic influencers within the organisation.
+Horsefly has given our team credibility allowing us to become more strategic influencers within the organisation.
 Since we adopted the tool, we have already seen stark changes in our recruitment function.
-Particularly, the university has become more accepting of using market-based pay for some roles as they now understand the true market value of the roles we are trying to hire.
-This had previously never been on the table and has meant that we have been successfully able to shift how we think about pay and how we pay, in order to find the premium talent we need.
+Particularly, when we utilise the tools, our Hiring Managers have a much clearer understanding of the true market value of the role we are trying to hire.
+This has helped to moderate recruitment expectations and to think differently about role requirements.
+It also offers the opportunity of a more bespoke approach to recruitment interventions or campaigns.

 Marketing and Outreach

-Horsefly allows us to know the context in which our role as it stands, sits, and we can make recommendations to our managers on the best way to target talent and market that role.
-Do we need a headhunter?
+Horsefly allows us to know the context in which a role currently sits, and we can then make recommendations to our managers to revisit a role or on the best way to target talent and market that role.
+Do we need to consider an agency approach?
 Do we need to do some direct marketing?
 Or are we ok to float this in front of the active market?

 Once decided on our route to market we then use it to make further decisions along the way, for example around content marketing; Where are we targeting?
 How are we targeting both passive & active candidates?
 How we can reach people that haven’t done this particular job title before despite them holding many of the valuable skillsets we require?
 Are we using appropriate language?